: NPR's Scott Horsley reports on the president's plan and why some worry it's the wrong move for a struggling economy.

 SCOTT HORSLEY: There's been a lot of teeth-gnashing in Washington and around the country this year over the big federal deficit.
 But it turns out there's a way the government could cut that deficit to a manageable size in just five years: by doing nothing.

-Ms. DIANE LIM ROGERS (Chief Economist, Concord Coalition): If Congress were to go home, not pass any new legislation, our tax policy alone, without any changes to projected spending, would get us to that sustainable level of deficit at least for 2015.
+DIANE LIM ROGERS: If Congress were to go home, not pass any new legislation, our tax policy alone, without any changes to projected spending, would get us to that sustainable level of deficit at least for 2015.

 HORSLEY: Diane Lim Rogers is with the deficit watchdog Concord Coalition.
 She says if Congress simply allows the Bush tax cuts to expire on schedule this year, tax rates would revert to what they were in the Clinton administration.
 And the additional tax revenue would cut the river of red ink down to size.
 For President Obama, though, there's a roadblock to letting everyone's tax rates climb back to where they were in the 1990s.
 He promised in the campaign he wouldn't do it.

-Mr. BILL BURTON (Spokesman, White House): If you extend tax cuts for middle class families, you're putting money in the pockets of people who will spend that money in places where you're creating jobs.
+BILL BURTON: If you extend tax cuts for middle class families, you're putting money in the pockets of people who will spend that money in places where you're creating jobs.

 HORSLEY: Well, maybe some jobs, but not many, considering the $202 billion price tag.

-Mr. WILLIAM GALE (Co-Director, Tax Policy Center): Are there other ways to use that same amount of money that would give a bigger bang for the buck?
+WILLIAM GALE: Are there other ways to use that same amount of money that would give a bigger bang for the buck?
 The answer is definitely yes.

 HORSLEY: William Gale is co-director of the Tax Policy Center here in Washington.
 He points to research by the non-partisan Congressional Budget Office.